 Powered On is the uplifting, true story of Sarah Churman's amazing transition from a life without natural hearing to a new world of sound.
 Nearly three decades after being born profoundly deaf, an advancement in technology allowed Sarah to hear the voices of her own children clearly for the very first time.
-In this deeply personal work, she reveals what it means to experience both sides of a disability-including the remarkable life skills and lessons she gained from years of being "inside herself," the joys inherent in listening, and the importance of tuning out certain noises in the commotion that surrounds us all.

 An interview with Ernest Marshall on his experience on being the first deaf film pioneer.
 Ernest explains about how he first decided to make feature films in ASL for deaf people, and he shares his experiences in creating those different films.
 Ernest talks about his life growing up, and how the deaf people would travel from 60 to 260 miles just to see his deaf film.

 Doris Herrmann was born deaf in 1933 in Basel, Switzerland, and from the age of three, she possessed a mystical attraction to kangaroos.
 She recalls seeing them at that age for the first time at the Basel Zoo, and spending every spare moment visiting them from then on.
 Eventually, her fascination grew into passionate study of their behavior.
 Her dedication caught the attention of the zookeepers who provided her greater access to these extraordinary animals.
-Despite her challenges with communication, Herrmann wrote a scientific paper about the kangaroo's pouch hygiene when raising a joey.
-Soon, experts from around the world came to visit this precocious deaf girl who knew about kangaroos.